peng-hf/piano-js/README.md

 # Piano JS

-Functionnal piano made for the pianist only (joke)
+Functionnal piano made for the pianists only (joke)

 [Demo here](http://piano-js.lyfing.fr)

 ## Motivation

-For Vanilla JS learning purpose and challenging myself, I've decided to build a simple virtual piano on the web.
+For Vanilla JS learning purpose and challenging myself, I have decided to build a simple virtual piano on the web.

 ## Installation